 Chattanooga attorney Thomas E. LeQuire secured a dismissal in a case against his client, Bradley County, in an opinion released last Friday.
 The plaintiff was a corrections officer who had been fired from the sheriff’s office after he boarded a bus to confront a man who had supposedly been harassing his daughter.
 After an investigation and review, he was terminated from the sheriff’s office.

-Tom is a senior partner at Spicer Rudstrom, concentrating his practice primarily in local government liability defense, including GTLA claims, federal civil rights claims and general tort liability defense, particularly serious personal injury cases.
+Tom is a senior partner at Spicer Rudstrom, concentrating his practice primarily in local government liability defense, including GTLA claims, federal civil rights claims, and general tort liability defense, particularly in serious personal injury cases.
 He is the Managing Attorney of the firm’s Chattanooga office.